 Please note that all images used in this blog are copyrighted and unless otherwise credited are the sole ownership of photographer, Amanda McInerney, Kimberley Photos.

-Please note that the 2022 tourist season is expected to have a record number of visitors and many tours are booked out for the season.
+Please note that the tourist season is always busy and many tours are booked out for the season.
 Broome is a small remote town and like the rest of Australia is finding it hard to find staff and some of the resorts and cafes are running at reduced times and vacancies because of this.
-Even in a normal tourist season, it is essential to book accommodation and tours well ahead.Broome has loads to offer to travelers on a budget.
+It is essential to book accommodation and tours well ahead.Broome has loads to offer to travelers on a budget.
 Backpacker Accommodation offers great facilities with most catering for the 18 to 30 year olds and the young at heart but some offering upmarket resort type of accommodation with gorgeous pools,friendly staff and well stocked bars.
 All accommodation provides a clean, safe and fun place to stay.

 Broome on a budget.
 If you’re keen to keen to keep your spending to a minimum, then you’ll be pleased to know that there are plenty of ways to enjoy Broome on a budget!